Matkatamiba/Majesty-Chatbot/README.md

 - On the left bar, select Bot.
 Click the blue Add Bot button on the right.
 (If it prompts you to save in any of these steps, save.)

-- Find Message Content Intent (about halfway down the page) and enable it
+- Find 'Message Content Intent' (about halfway down the page) and enable it

 - Press the blue Reset Token near the top of this page.
 It should give you a very long series of numbers and letters.
 Take this token, open the discord-version.py file in a text editor, and copy paste it into the token in the Discord-bot.py file near the top (currently, it's on line 8).

 - On the left side, go to OAuth2.
-Check Bot and then check Read Message History.
+Check the box for 'Bot' and then check 'Read Message History'.
 Go to URL Generator on the left side and check the same Bot and Read Message History.

 - Copy the Generated URL into your browser and you should be able to invite your bot to join whatever servers you have invite powers for.